-- ii.
-The respondent is no longer enrolled or employed by the School District; or - iii.
-Specific circumstances prevent the school from gathering evidence sufficient to reach a determination. - c.
+i.
+The complainant provides written notice to the school-based Coordinator of their intent to withdraw the formal complaint or any allegations; or ii.
+The respondent is no longer enrolled or employed by the School District; or iii.
+Specific circumstances prevent the school from gathering evidence sufficient to reach a determination.

+c.
 Written Notice of Dismissal.
-Upon a required or permitted dismissal, d.
+Upon a required or permitted dismissal, schools must send written notice of the dismissal and reasons for the dismissal simultaneously to parties within twenty-four (24) hours or no more than two (2) school days. d.
 Appeal of Dismissal.
 Parties may request an appeal from a dismissal within two (2) school days of issuance of the dismissal.
 Requests for an appeal should be sent to the decision-maker, as outlined in section (14) of this policy.